HiveRunner/HiveRunner/README.md

 * HiveRunner runs Hive and Hive runs on top of Hadoop, and Hadoop has limited support for Windows machines.
 Installing [Cygwin](http://www.cygwin.com/ "Cygwin") might help out.

-* Currently the HiveServer spins up and tears down for every test method.
+* Currently, the HiveServer spins up and tears down for every test method.
 As a performance option it should be possible to clean the HiveServer and metastore between each test method invocation.
 The choice should probably be exposed to the test writer.
 By switching between different strategies, side effects/leakage can be ruled out during test case debugging.
 See [#69](https://github.com/HiveRunner/HiveRunner/issues/69).

+* Fix a warning from Datanucleus JDO: org.apache.hadoop.hive.metastore.MetastoreDirectSqlUtils:79 - Failed to execute [select "FUNCS"."FUNC_ID" from "FUNCS" LEFT JOIN "DBS" ON "FUNCS"."DB_ID" = "DBS"."DB_ID" where "DBS"."CTLG_NAME" = ? ] with parameters [hive]
+  javax.jdo.JDODataStoreException: Error executing SQL query "select "FUNCS"."FUNC_ID" from "FUNCS" LEFT JOIN "DBS" ON "FUNCS"."DB_ID" = "DBS"."DB_ID" where "DBS"."CTLG_NAME" = ?".
+  ...
+Caused by: org.apache.derby.iapi.error.StandardException: Table/View 'FUNCS' does not exist.

 # Known Issues